Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Luxury Hotels and Lodges and Midrange ones usually are your safest choices when it comes to eating.
 They follow better hygienic standards in food preparation.
 They will also use treated water for ice cubes and beverages.

 Practice Common Sense to Avoid Idi Amin’s Revenge – Travelers Diarrhea.
 Please take a look at our Staying Well on Safari Page.
-If you do get ill prior to Gorilla Trekking, you will be forced to cancel your gorilla trek.
+If you get ill before Gorilla Trekking, you will be forced to cancel your gorilla trek.